maruf-hossen-5566/tenant-flow/README.md

 * PostgreSQL runs via Docker
 * Backend uses **pip** for dependency management (inside Docker or locally)
-* Email/invite flows are not implemented; tests seed data directly
 * Focus is on backend logic and architecture

 ---